1972 Dime Value Checker: Errors List, ā€œDā€ , “S” & No Mint Mint Mark Worth

 1972-S CAM Dime Value

-The 1972-S CAM dime represents a key transitional moment in proof coin production.
-Prior to 1971, only the first few strikes from fresh dies showed the distinctive frosted-on-mirror cameo effect.
-By 1971, the San Francisco Mint had begun using sandblasting to produce more consistent cameos, though the technique wasn’t perfected until 1973, making 1972 proofs especially interesting.
+The 1972-S CAM dime sits at a fascinating transitional point in proof coin history.
+Before 1971, the frosted-on-mirror “cameo” effect appeared only on the first few strikes from freshly prepared dies, then faded quickly.
+By 1971, the San Francisco Mint had begun using sandblasting techniques to produce more consistent cameo surfaces.
+However, the technique wasn’t fully refined until 1973 — which makes 1972 proofs especially interesting to collectors who study this period closely.

-To earn the cameo designation, coins must show light to moderate frosting on all design elements against deeply reflective fields on both sides.
-These pieces provide an attractive option for collectors seeking visual appeal without extreme rarity.
+To earn the CAM (Cameo) designation, a coin must display light to moderate frosting across all design elements, set against deeply reflective mirror-like fields, on both the obverse and reverse.
+These coins offer striking visual appeal without extreme rarity.

 1972-S CAM Dime Price/Grade Chart